 - 1. Sampling of an ore from the bulk by - (i) Coning and quartering method.(ii) Riffle sampler. - 2.
 Determination of average particle size of a given material by sieve analysis. - 3.
-Verification of Stoke's Law. - 4.
-Size reduction of the given material using Jaw Crusher and determine the reduction ratio. - 5.
-Size reduction of the given material using Roll Crusher and verification of comminution laws. - 6.
-Size reduction of the given material using Ball Mill and determine the reduction ratio. - 7.
-Calculate the thickener area from the batch sedimentation process under the given conditions. - 8.
-Determine the specific cake resistance and filter medium resistance of a slurry in plate and frame filter press. - 9.
-Calculate the separation efficiency of particles in a mixture using cyclone separator. - 10.
+Determine the average particle size of a given sample by optimum sieve analysis - 4.
+Verification of Stoke's Law. - 5.
+Size reduction of the given material using Jaw Crusher and determine the reduction ratio. - 6.
+Size reduction of the given material using Roll Crusher and verification of comminution laws. - 7.
+Size reduction of the given material using Ball Mill and determine the reduction ratio. - 8.
+Calculate the thickener area from the batch sedimentation process under the given conditions. - 9.
+Determine the specific cake resistance and filter medium resistance of a slurry in plate and frame filter press.

+- 10. Calculate the separation efficiency of particles in a mixture using cyclone separator. - 11.
 Determination of recovery percentage of the concentrate by Froth-Floatation process.

 - 1. Pick or take a representative amount of sample and conduct sieve analysis. - 2.
 Determine the reduction ratio in crushing and grinding of different materials using various size reduction units. - 3.
 Evaluate the recovery percentage from froth flotation unit and thickener area. - 4.
-Interpret the data and prepare formal lab reports describing the obtained experimental results.
+Interpret the data and prepare formal lab reports describing the obtained experimental results. - 5.
+Calculate power consumption of crushers by using laws